books-are-next/free-culture/README.md

 - [nb-base][] is a browser library that provides reading affordances

-## Can I play with this?

-**Yes!** Grab this repo and publish another book!

-> This example work with `hugo`, a static site generator that compiles the basic HTML from the text files and some HTML templates.
-If you'd rather start with complete HTML, run hugo first and explore the `public` folder — that is the source folder for the [nb-mapper]().

-### 1. Insert your own content

-- `content` folder is where the text of the book is, stored in markdown files (you can use HTML in markdown).
-- `static/book.json` contains metadata and reading order of the chapters.
-- In `assets/` you'll find SCSS and JS files.
-- You can edit hugo templates in `layouts` folder.
-Don't remove the `.content` element that envelops the text.
-- Add images, fonts and other files into `static` folder (contents will be on the same level in the finalized book as the HTML files).

-### 2. Run the publishing program

-1. You'll need two programs installed: [nodeJS](https://nodejs.org/) and [hugo](https://gohugo.io/).
-2. Grab this repo and run `npm install` in the root directory.
-3. Run `npm run build` and the book will await you in the `docs` directory.

-That should do it!
-The book won't work when opened from the disk, but put it anywhere on the web (or access it via localhost) and everything should work.

 ## Is this the perfect e-book? 😅

 Nope!
 Next-book tries to bring books into the open web, where progress is *possible*.
 At first, we need to make *the acceptable book* and then provide the *one thing that's better than other e-book* formats.
 Let's talk about what makes a book better.